 Where to watch the Parade of Lights?

-The parade starts in front of Peninsula Park and heads to the Main Channel, turns at Kiddie Beach, loops in front of the launch ramp, then heads back to Pacific Corinthian Yacht Club and repeats the route for a second run.
+The parade starts in front of Peninsula Park and heads to the Main Channel, turns at Hobie Beach, loops in front of the launch ramp, then heads back to Pacific Corinthian Yacht Club and repeats the route for a second run.
 The parade can be viewed from parks and walkways that line the route as well as from most Harbor restaurants.
-A charter aboard The Gentleman is available for those who want to watch the parade from the water.
-CLICK HERE TO DOWNLOAD THE PARADE ROUTE MAP.
+Boat charters are available for those who want to watch the parade from the water.